isolune/arduino-play/README.md

 # arduino-play
-Playing with the Arduino Uno
+Arduino exercises and eventual projects will appear here.